code1009/practice_git/.github/ISSUE_TEMPLATE/bug_report.md

 ﻿---
-name: 버그 리포트
+name: Bug report
-about: 개선을 위해 버그를 보고해 주세요
+about: Bug report template for this project
 title: ''
 labels: ''
 assignees: ''